Cruise advice for seniors

 If you’re interested in onshore excursions along charming city streets, a European cruise could be the perfect fit for you.
-Shorter European cruises will require you to fly to a closer port before you board, however, you can also find longer journeys departing from Australia, often travelling through Indonesia and Asia.
+Shorter European cruises will require you to fly to a closer port before you board, however, you can also find longer journeys departing from Australia, often travelling through Indonesia and other Asian countries.

 3. USA and Canada

 From the famous street corners of New York to the frigid coasts of Canada, American cruises are a bucket-list adventure for travellers from all around the world.
 As with European cruises, shorter US and Canada cruises will require you to fly to a closer port before beginning your journey onboard.